yujuan-zhang/ProtLoc-mex1/README.md

 ## Citation

-As the manuscript is currently under review, the complete core code and pre-trained models of ProtLoc-Mex1 have not been completely released.
-If you require access to the core code, please contact the author via email at 1024226968@qq.com.
+As the manuscript is currently under review,  If you require any help, please contact the author via email at 1024226968@qq.com.

 ### Acknowledgments